 Affordable upgrade.
 Cellulose insulation is often used in attics because it can be installed quickly and effectively with blowing equipment.
-Cellullose is super-green: It’s made from recycled newspapers and treated for resistance to fire, mold and insects.
+Cellulose is super-green: It’s made from recycled newspapers and treated for resistance to fire, mold, and insects.

 Upgrading attic insulation is a VERY popular energy-saving improvement because more energy (and money!) is lost through the attic than through any other part of the house.